Skip to main content

 A 7-week Expedition offers an incredible experience but in a slightly shorter duration.
 You’ll do two phases lasting around 19 days (instead of 3 phases in the 10-week option).

 One meaningful project: either community or environmental and the adventure challenge.
-This option may be suitable for those with moderately limited time but wants to experience the full benefits of a 19-day trek.
+This option is ideal for those with limited time but still want to get stuck in!

 5 WEEK EXPEDITION